Are Large Vision-Language Models Ready to Guide Blind and Low-Vision Individuals?: Dataset Construction Details

-\paragraph{LVLM generation} After the response generation using in-context learnable 7B models mentioned in Section~\ref{sec:benchmark} of the paper, we refine the LVLM responses using GPT-4o mini (\$0.15/1M input tokens) \cite{gpt-4omini} using the prompt in Table~\ref{app:system_prompts_ref}.
-Furthermore, Table~\ref{app:system_prompts_scoring} shows the prompt used to generate scores across seven dimensions in constructing the \textsc{EYE4ALL} training dataset.
+Based on the insight gained from preferences collected directly from BLV users, we generate LVLM responses to be evaluated on sighted human users.
+After generating baseline responses via in-context learning with the 7B models, we refine the LVLM outputs using GPT-4o mini~\citep{gpt-4omini} based on the prompt in Tab.~\ref{app:system_prompts_ref}.
+Additionally, Tab.~\ref{app:system_prompts_scoring} details the prompt utilized to generate dimensional scores across seven criteria during the construction of the \oursdata training dataset.

-\paragraph{Human study} The human experiment was approved by the Institutional Review Board (IRB).
-The annotation guideline distributed to all annotators can be seen in Table~\ref{app:guideline}.
-The sample screenshot of each question is in Figure~\ref{app:screenshot}.
-We encouraged the annotators to actively ask any questions on technical or ambiguous/confusing problems.
-If there were overlapping questions, we notified all the annotators to make sure the annotations were consistent.
-Examples of \texttt{EYE4ALLMulti} and \texttt{EYE4ALLPref} are illustrated in Figures~\ref{app:EYE4ALLmulti} and \ref{app:EYE4ALLpref}, respectively.
+\paragraph{Human study.} Annotators are provided with the comprehensive guidelines found in Tab.~\ref{app:guideline} (a sample interface screenshot is available in Fig.~\ref{app:screenshot}).
+We actively encourage annotators to raise questions regarding technical difficulties or ambiguous edge cases; when queries overlapped, we issue unified clarifications to all annotators to maintain consistency.

-The distribution of leading time and length of newly added captions is in Figure~\ref{app:time}.
-The first row of Figure~\ref{app:time} visualizes the plots per \textit{question}, and the plots in the second row are for each \textit{annotator}.
-According to the correlation plot in the third column of the second row, more time spent in the annotation does not necessarily mean more lengthy captions added per annotator.
-The average and standard deviation of the annotator agreement are 33.21 and 17.70.
+Task duration and the length of newly added captions are visualized in Fig.~\ref{app:statistics}.
+The top row visualizes metrics per \emph{question}, while the bottom row visualizes metrics per \emph{annotator}.
+As demonstrated by the correlation plot (bottom row, third column), a longer annotation time does not strictly correlate with the generation of lengthy captions.

-\paragraph{\textsc{EYE4ALL} distribution} The summarized results of human-annotated scores evaluated from seven different perspectives are presented in Figure~\ref{fig:data_dist}.
-We observe that current LVLMs \cite{xiong2024llava, Qwen2VL, dong2024internlmxcomposer2masteringfreeformtextimage}, including GPT-4o mini \cite{gpt-4omini}, are not entirely reliable in generating responses with precise direction and depth information.
-Although most responses are regarded as ``entirely safe and actionable,'' the LVLM responses that include more than one inaccurate direction/depth information are critical for the BLV users in navigation.
-Thus, the accuracy aspect would be one main challenge for LVLMs to be directly applicable in assistant technologies.